codedcomposer/Hearthscape-Go/README.md

 # Hearthscape GO

-*ONLY use on Greenfoot 2.4.2 (Any newer, or older versions may will not work)
+*ONLY use on Greenfoot 2.4.2 (Any newer, or older versions may will not work) *Discrepancies between greenfoot version will sometimes result in the character not being able to move, reopen .jar

 open HearthscapeGo.jar to launch game